git-srinath/DMS3.0/doc/TARGET_CONNECTION_IMPLEMENTATION_COMPLETE.md

 1. **User opens Mapper Module**
    - Connection dropdown is displayed in the form
-   - Dropdown loads active connections from `DWDBCONDTLS`
+   - Dropdown loads active connections from `DMS_DBCONDTLS`

 2. **User creates/edits a mapping**
    - User can select a target connection from the dropdown